darioddias/dariodias/README.md

 I'm going to be updating it as I learn more cool things, but this is just the start!

-## Project Structure

-Contact Me
+## Contact Me

-LinkedIn: Dario Dias
+LinkedIn: www.linkedin.com/in/dario-dia

 Email: dariokdias@gmail.com

 Website: dariodias.xyz